Strategies and Accommodation to Support Employment in People with FASD

 In order to better understand the challenges that people with FASD may face and to implement tailored work support solutions to assist in the workplace, it is important that employers ask themselves the following questions:

-As an employer, you will benefit from these services as they assist you in matching the individual to the right job within your organisation.
+As an employer, you will benefit from these services, as they assist you in matching the individual to the right job within your organisation.

-In order to receive this support, ensure to:
+In order to receive this support ensure to:

-Consult with your chosen Disability Employment Services or Employment Service Professionals
+Consult with a Disability Employment Service provider

 Disability training can have a positive effect on your workplace and your customers, particularly if your business is oriented towards customer service and retail.

 Doing so would also ensure that as an employer, you can make an informed choice regarding whom to recruit.
-Below are some tips on how to remove those employment barriers.

 Tips for Interview Adjustments

 People with FASD are a diverse group in terms of their cognitive skills and it would be important to adapt the interview process and questions.
+Asking each applicant the same questions in the interview may not necessarily be fair.

 Consider Alternatives to the Traditional Interview